2019 CKA-KALCA Public Service Interns

 Natalie is interested in health equity, the role of technology in shaping policy, and international development.

-Kireem Nam is currently a senior at Northwestern University, majoring in Neuroscience with a minor in Computer Science.
+Kireem Nam is a recent graduate (Class of 2019) of Northwestern University, majoring in Neuroscience with a minor in Computer Science.
 She recently studied abroad at the University of Oxford.
 On campus, Kireem served as President of the Korean American Student Association and the Undergraduate Premedical Society.
 She is also active in Global Brigades, a national organization working towards international sustainable development.

 Kireem hopes to attend medical school and pursue a career that addresses public health policy and health inequalities.